devansh-299/GenderFP/README.md

 # GenderFP(TensorFLowLite)

-## Android application for predicting gender using machine learning model
+## Android application for predicting gender using fingerprints using machine learning model